apache/spark/docs/tutorial.rst

 Here's a few things you might want to do next:

-* Take an in-depth tour of the UI, click all the things!
+* Take an in-depth tour of the UI - click all the things!
 * Keep reading the docs!
 Especially the sections on:

     * Command line interface